John Knatchbull (Royal Navy officer): Royal Navy

 In July 1807 Knatchbull was briefly transferred to HMS Téméraire, a Royal Navy warship renowned for its involvement in the battle of Trafalgar in October 1805.
 He was aboard HMS Pompée during the British bombardment of Copenhagen and seizure of the Danish fleet in August and September 1807.
 In November 1807 he served on the hospital ship HMS Matilda, before going on a month's leave.
 In early January 1808 Knatchbull joined HMS Leonidas under Captain James Dunbar, which was involved in active service in the Mediterranean.
 He was transferred to HMS Cumberland in November 1808 and served on HMS Ocean from April to July 1809.
 In July 1809 Knatchbull was transferred to HMS Ajax, a new vessel launched only two months previously.
-In October Ajax left in a large convoy of ships for the Meditteranean, where it became involved in various actions against French forces, using the port of Mahón on the island of Menorca as a base.
+In October Ajax left in a large convoy of ships for the Mediterranean, where it became involved in various actions against French forces, using the port of Mahón on the island of Menorca as a base.

 At Mahón in November 1810 Knatchbull passed his examination for promotion to the rank of lieutenant.
-He was commissioned as acting lieutenant by Sir Charles Cotton, commander-in-chief of the Meditteranean fleet, and appointed to HMS Shearwater, which became engaged in the harassment of enemy forces along the eastern coast of Spain.
+He was commissioned as acting lieutenant by Sir Charles Cotton, commander-in-chief of the Mediterranean fleet, and appointed to HMS Shearwater, which became engaged in the harassment of enemy forces along the eastern coast of Spain.
 Knatchbull was confirmed to the rank of lieutenant in December 1810.
 Knatchbull claimed to have been wounded during his period as a crew-member of Shearwater.
 In about July 1812 he was given charge of a mortar-boat, a vessel armed with mortars, used for bombarding fixed positions on land.
 During the bombardment of a French encampment on the Spanish coast the boat was hit by a shell, destroying the vessel and killing several of the crew.
 Knatchbull was invalided back to England in August 1812 and remained on the sick list until April 1813.
 He was transferred to the crew of HMS Benbow at Woolwich in mid-May.
 In November 1813 he was transferred to HMS Queen.